Solid Waste Management: Definition, Methods, Importance, Types, Sources

 Solid waste is generally referred to as a wide catch-all category for a large portion of the trash materials that become by-products of human and animal activities and thus are discarded as unwanted and useless.
 This term includes varied types of waste emanating from households, industries, healthcare institutions, and agricultural sectors.
 It is the comprehensive procedure for the collection, treatment, and disposal of solid wastes in such a way as to ensure that public health and the environment are protected.
 It involves control of waste generation, storage, collection, transport, processing, and disposal of waste elements.

 It is hard to overstate the importance of solid waste management.
-Good management practices reduce environmental pollution and conserve resources by recycling and reusing materials.
+Solid waste management includes a reduction in environmental pollution and conserving resources by recycling and reusing materials.
 Managing waste also reduces the health hazards from waste.
 The different varieties of solid wastes—municipal solid wastes, industrial wastes, biomedical wastes, hazardous wastes, and agricultural wastes—all require different management strategies for their processing and handling in a sustainable way.

 Solid waste is classified as follows: